A Royal Visit to Dumbarton Oaks

 Princess Margaret, Ernst Kitzinger, and Mildred Bliss in the Gardens.
 Dumbarton Oaks Archives, AR.PH.BL.001.

 The opening of the Robert Woods Bliss Collection of Pre-Columbian Art at Dumbarton Oaks fifty years ago attracted much interest and a large number of visitors.
 Among those who came in the early years was Princess Margaret of England, accompanied by her husband, Anthony Amstrong-Jones, 1st Earl of Snowdon.
 Sir Patrick Henry Dean, the permanent representative of the United Kingdom to the United Nations, set up the visit, writing Mildred Bliss:

 As you may already know, Princess Margaret, accompanied by her husband, the Earl of Snowdon, will be paying a three week visit to the United States in November during which she will spend a little over two days in Washington.
 Both the Princess and Lord Snowdon have a great interest in the arts and would be very pleased and grateful, if they could visit you at Dumbarton Oaks and see the pre-Columbian art collection which is housed there.

-The visit took place on November 17, 1965, and in addition to visiting the Pre-Columbian Collection, the royal couple took a tour of the gardens led by Mildred Bliss and Ernst Kitzinger, then Director of Byzantine Studies (see photographs at right and below).
+The visit took place on November 17, 1965, and in addition to visiting the Pre-Columbian Collection, the royal couple took a tour of the gardens led by Mildred Bliss and Ernst Kitzinger, then Director of Byzantine Studies (see photographs above and below).

 In a 1992 interview, Don Smith, Superintendent of Gardens and Grounds, remembered the visit: